 The remaining vacant space was then filled with Nobby’s milk leaving exactly enough liquid ripple room to permit the cup to be slid along the smooth porcelain-topped kitchen table (now stored in my basement) to where each family member was sitting without spilling a drop.
 That’s when the slurping began.

 It was my grandfather who taught me everything I knew about the art of slurping coffee.
 Once your cup was placed in front of you, you did not pick it up.
-You grabbed the handle and bent your head down to the rim where you proceeded to breathe in hard through your mouth not sipping but instead suctioning the hot liquid into you.
+You grabbed the handle and bent your head down to the rim where you proceeded to breathe in hard through your mouth not sipping but instead suctioning the hot liquid in between your lips.
 You sucked enough coffee out of your cup so that you could pick it up without spilling any and take the first actual sip.
 The objective of the sipping was simple yet essential.
 You needed to consume enough of the coffee out of the cup to permit you to add the next ingredient without causing the dreaded overflow.

 What other ingredient did my family members add to our coffee?
 There were actually several possibilities.
 Again, it was my grandfather who established the precedents.
 He’d put corn flakes into that big blue cup in the morning.
 He would submerge about ten Royal Lunch crackers in there at lunch time and those dimpled biscuits would absorb so much of the liquid it formed a pasty, heavily sweetened gruel.
 At night, for desert, he’d go with at least a half-dozen Sunshine Oatmeal cookies.